casework/CASE-Examples/examples/illustrations/database_records/README.md

         "uco-core:isDirectional": false
     }
 ]

 ```

-The records within the database itself can be represented in newly proposed CASE objects as demonstrated below:
+The records within the database itself can be represented in newly proposed CASE objects as demonstrated below.

 ```json
 [